schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 #### start()

-This method gets called when the plugin gets initialized upon filter menu click (and the dialog gets displayed).
+This method gets called when the plug-in gets initialized upon filter menu click (and the dialog gets displayed).
 You put all your initialization code here.

 ```python